sar-michal/ODE-Analysis/README.md

+This is a report on Ordinary Differential Equations made for the purpose of a university course.

 The subject of this report is the planar three-body problem, a classical problem in celestial mechanics that involves predicting the motion of three bodies moving under their mutual gravitational attraction in a two-dimensional plane.
 This system is governed by a set of nonlinear